 Old Farm District

 As the name implies, the Old Farm District is on the outskirts of town to the southeast.
-The population density is lower than most other parts of town, with half-an-acre lots predominating, and traffic is certainly much lighter than the city center.
-Great views and inexpensive real estate make this an obvious choice for anyone seeking access to Bend’s many charms without having to pay top dollar and deal with the bustle.
+The population density is lower than most other parts of town, with half-acre lots predominating, and traffic is certainly much lighter than the city center.
+Great views and a selection of relatively inexpensive real estate make this an obvious choice for anyone seeking access to Bend’s many charms without having to pay top dollar and deal with the bustle.

 At the same time, Bend is growing quickly, and all signs point toward this as an up-and-coming neighborhood for future development.
 The City of Bend plans to develop a 37-acre parcel of land toward the south end of the district into a park, and mixed-used development nearby could make the area a new town center.
 Additional trails and bike paths are also in the works.

-Located just east of the city center, the Orchard District offers easy access to downtown amenities with significantly lower real estate prices, particularly as you head north and east.
-At the same time, properties both well above and below the median for Bend are available.
+Located just east of the city center, the Orchard District offers easy access to downtown amenities but with significantly lower real estate prices, particularly as you head north and east.
+At the same time, properties both above and below Bend’s median are available.

 Older homes predominate toward the south end of the neighborhood, while you’ll find newer homes and townhouse developments to the north.
-The Midtown area to the southwest toward downtown is an up-and-coming hub for retail stores, restaurants, while the Highway 97 corridor has your day-to-day shopping needs covered.
+The Midtown area to the southwest toward downtown is an up-and-coming hub for retail stores and eateries, while the Highway 97 corridor has your day-to-day shopping needs covered.

 Fun fact: Pilot Butte is an (extinct!) volcano, making Bend one of only 4 U.S. cities to have a volcano in their boundaries.

-Bungalows and Craftsman-style homes are the most common real estate here.
+Bungalows and Craftsman-style homes are common here, many of them remodeled with all of the latest finishes.
 Expect to pay a premium for properties throughout the neighborhood, especially those close to the Deschutes River.
-Listings are up for only a few days on average, so grab your dream home while it’s hot.
+Smaller vintage homes can be found for sale, but even fixers fetch a pretty penny.
+Listings are sometimes up for only a few days, so grab your dream home while it’s hot.

 Located at the very edge of town, Southeast Bend offers a window into the not-so-distant past when Bend was a sleepy little mill town.
 The neighborhood is Bend’s second least-populated and has the lowest property density in town, offering some of the finest remaining acreages and small ranchettes anywhere in Central Oregon.